 - Long Term Care Minimum Data Set (LTC MDS)7

-Methodologically, the Inpatient COPD Exacerbation cost measure can be triggered based on claims data from the acute inpatient (IP) hospitals.
+Methodologically, the Inpatient COPD Exacerbation cost measure can be triggered based on claims data from: acute inpatient (IP) hospitals.

 The cohort for this cost measure consists of patients who are Medicare beneficiaries enrolled in Medicare fee-for-service and who receive inpatient treatment for an acute exacerbation of COPD that triggers an Inpatient COPD Exacerbation episode.